Put Children and Youth on the Path for Successful Futures

-HHS is committed to supporting both evidence-based programs and innovative approaches for children and youth in order to positively impact a range of important social outcomes such as child maltreatment, school readiness, teen pregnancy prevention, sexually transmitted infections, and delinquency.
+HHS is committed to supporting both evidence-based programs and innovative approaches for children and youth in order to positively impact a range of important social and health outcomes such as child maltreatment, school readiness, teen pregnancy, youth violence, sexually transmitted infections, mental illness, substance abuse, and delinquency.
 HHS is investing in strategies that give children and youth a positive start in life and help ensure their future health and development.

-Recognizing the importance of promoting healthy development for children and improving maternal health, the Maternal, Infant and Early Childhood Home Visiting Program gives funding to states, territories, and tribes to provide pregnant women and children birth to age 5 with evidence-based home visiting services.
-In these programs, nurses, teachers, social workers or other trained staff work with families in their home to help parents succeed as parents by teaching them positive parenting skills, helping them to identify any developmental or health issues, and connecting parents with community supports and services they may need to support their children’s healthy development.
+Recognizing the importance of promoting healthy development for children and improving maternal health, the Maternal, Infant and Early Childhood Home Visiting Program gives funding to states, territories, and tribes to provide pregnant women and children from birth to age five with evidence-based home visiting services.
+In these programs, nurses, teachers, social workers or other trained staff work with families in their home to help parents succeed by teaching them positive parenting skills, helping them to identify any developmental or health issues, and connecting parents with community supports and services.
 The initiative seeks to replicate models that have been shown to improve maternal and newborn health; prevent child injuries, child abuse, neglect, or maltreatment; improve school readiness and achievement; and improve the coordination and referrals for other community resources and supports.

-HHS is investing in effective programs that have been shown to reduce teen pregnancy or the risk behaviors associated with teen pregnancy and sexually transmitted infections.
-Under the new Teen Pregnancy Prevention Program, HHS funds states, non-profit organizations, school districts, universities, and others to replicate models that have been rigorously evaluated and shown to be effective at reducing teen pregnancies, sexually transmitted infections, or other associated sexual risk behaviors.
-Funding also supports research and demonstration projects that will develop and test additional models and innovative strategies to prevent teen pregnancy, so that we continue to expand and refine our evidence base.
-Formula grants to states through the Personal Responsibility Education Program, part of the Affordable Care Act, also fund evidence-based program models and test new strategies.
+HHS is investing in evidence-based programs that have been shown to reduce teen pregnancy or the risk behaviors associated with teen pregnancy and sexually transmitted infections.
+Under the Teen Pregnancy Prevention Program, HHS funds states, non-profit organizations, school districts, universities, and others to replicate models that have been rigorously evaluated and shown to be effective at reducing teen pregnancies, sexually transmitted infections, or other associated sexual risk behaviors.
+Funding also supports research and demonstration projects that will develop and test additional models and innovative strategies to prevent teen pregnancy.
+The Personal Responsibility and Education Program (PREP), as part of the Affordable Care Act, also funds evidence-based program models through formula grants to states, and tests new strategies through competitive grants to public and private entities.
 Both programs target groups with high teen pregnancy rates.